Tennessee School for the Blind Admission Requirements

 - Other visual impairment, not perceptual in nature, resulting from a medically documented condition (i.e., cortical visual impairment).

-4. The Superintendent in consultation with the Admissions Committee of the TENNESSEE SCHOOL FOR THE BLIND will make the final determination of eligibility for admission.
+4. The Superintendent in consultation with the Director of Admissions at TENNESSEE SCHOOL FOR THE BLIND will make the final determination of eligibility for admission.
 A major consideration is whether or not the school has an educational program that meets the needs of the student challenged, primarily, by severe vision loss.
 This determination might necessitate the applicant undergoing an educational, psychological and/or ophthalmologic assessment by the staff of the Tennessee School for the Blind.

-Please note that the complete application for admission is divided into three (3) PDF files/sections: the first two are for instructional documents and forms, the latter contains clinic information.
-Please be sure to print all files.
+Please note that the complete application for admission is divided into three (3) sections: